Pan Fried Kokanee Salmon Recipe

 Should I Pan Fry Kokanee With The Skin On?

 I highly recommend that you make your pan fried kokanee with the skin on.
 Why?
 The skin is full of fat and it provides both a protective barrier, and it releases all the good flavors into the fish.
+It also will boost the omega-3 content in the fish.
 The skin also protects the fish.
 I will sear the side without skin, but then I reduce the heat and put it back on the skin side to let it finish.
 Cooking kokanee with the skin on doesn’t mean you necessarily need to or want to eat the skin.
 I rarely do.
 I just find it tough.
 Unless you’re planning to deep fry kokanee, leave the skin on.

 Score the Kokanee Salmon Skin